EBI-Metagenomics/genome_uploader/README.md

 ├── manifests_test                  # folder generated for validation in test mode │    └── ...
 ├── ENA_backup.json                 # backup file to prevent re-download of metadata from ENA.
 Regeneration can be forced with --force
-├── genome_samples.xml              # xml generated to register samples on ENA before the upload ├── registered_bins/MAGs.tsv        # list of genomes registered on ENA in live mode - needed for manifest generation ├── registered_bins/MAGs_test.tsv   # list of genomes registered on ENA in test mode - needed for manifest generation
+├── single_contig_submission.log    # only created when a single-contig genome is skipped; lists the invalid values ├── genome_samples.xml              # xml generated to register samples on ENA before the upload ├── registered_bins/MAGs.tsv        # list of genomes registered on ENA in live mode - needed for manifest generation ├── registered_bins/MAGs_test.tsv   # list of genomes registered on ENA in test mode - needed for manifest generation